pratermade/CleanSync/README.md

 ## Bugs

- * when a file is in the manifest and is not found for upload or splitting, remove it from the database and move on.
+ * when a file is in the manifest and is not found for upload or splitting, remove it from the database and move on. not
- * make the split files 2GB
  * need to add overall status to cli output

  ## Notes